Spikes-2212-Programming-Guild/RapidReact2022/README.md

-# Infinite Recharge 2020
+# Rapid React 2022

-This is the official code of team Spikes#2212 for the 2020 FRC season.
+This is the official code of team Spikes#2212 for the 2022 FRC season.

 ## Code Conventions